How Secure Are Public Wi-Fi Hotspots?

 Install security software (and keep it updated)

 Although you should use your operating system’s firewall, it can’t be all things to all users.
-So, you take advantage of anti-virus software too, such as Malwarebytes and Avast.
+So, you take advantage of anti-virus software too.

 Use VPN software

-Speaking of Avast, they now also offer a VPN service, which is a Virtual Private Network.
+Speaking of anti-virus software, may Anti-virus suppliers also offer a VPN service, which is a Virtual Private Network.
 This creates a secure ‘tunnel’ between you and the websites you are visiting.
 This is an essential tool, especially when using free public Wi-Fi hotspots.

 Use secure and trusted websites (HTTPS & SSL)